kentakang/Hanyang_Notify/README.md

 ## License
 All parts of project is under the MIT License.
-You can check libraries license in android application OSS License page or android_app/app/src/main/assets/oss_license.html
+You can check libraries license in [OSS License Page](/android_app/app/src/main/assets/oss_license.html)